jdferreira/data-processing-book/en/modules/module6.md

     Q53FP3 starts with MLLRA
     Q9Y697 starts with MLLRA
 ```

+7. Make sure you keep a copy of the `pathways.db` file to yourself, so that you can use it in the next module.
+For example, send it to you by email or upload it to Dropbox.

 ## After the class:
 1. Verify that the primray key of the table `path_enzyme` has two atributes, and explain why that happens.